savourylie/Stock-Price-Forecaster/README.md

 * Documentation
 	* Jupyter Notebook

 The project is solely done in Python.
+Please first extract the *stock_data.zip* file then code can be run straight from the Jupyter Notebook file *InvestmentnTrading.ipynb*.